learn-co-curriculum/module-one-guided-final-project/README.md

   Here are some ideas:
     - Train Line, Station, Station Lines: A line has many stations and a station has many lines, station_lines belongs to line and station
     - Movie, Actor, Movie Actors: A movie has many actors and an actor has many movies, movie_actors belongs to movie and actor
-    - Tweet, Topic, Tweet topics: A Tweet has many topics and a topic has many tweets, tweet_topic belongs to tweet and topic
+    - Tweet, Topic, Tweet topics: A tweet has many topics and a topic has many tweets, tweet_topic belongs to tweet and topic

     Whiteboard out your ideas and think about what columns you'll want in the corresponding tables, including foreign keys.
 Where are foreign keys stored in a many-to-many relationship?
 Get your data modeling approved by an instructor before moving on to the next step.

 ### Data Models
 4. Make a new file for each model in your lib folder.
 What's the naming convention for a model filename?
 Check out previous labs for a reminder.
 Remember that activerecord gem from our gemfile?
 Make sure that every model inherits from activerecord base.
 5. Be sure to include the relationships between your models.
 The <a href="http://guides.rubyonrails.org/association_basics.html">activerecord documentation</a> is a great source if you get stuck!
-Check out the has_many :through section when setting up your many-to-many relationship.
+Check out the ```has_many :through``` section when setting up your many-to-many relationship.

 ### Migrations
 6. Create your database and migrations in the terminal (keeping in mind that you have Rake available to you!
 Run rake -T in your terminal for a refresher.)
 What are the naming conventions for migration files and table names?